-This certificate program prepares students to enter the field of Computer Information Security, a fast-growing field.
+This certific te program prepares students to enter the field of Computer Information Security, a fast-growing fiel .
 Currently there are too few professionals to fill the positions available.
-Graduates with a certificate may be hired as entry-level Internet, security, network systems or support administrators or specialists and will be prepared to integrate new security skills into their responsibilities and serve on corporate security teams.
+Graduates with a certific te may be hired as entry-level Internet, security, network systems or support administrators or specialists and will be prepared to integrate new security skills into their responsibilities and serve on corporate security teams.

-Upon completion of this certificate program, students will be able to:
+Upon completion of this certific te program, students will be able to:

-- Write and administer security policies and procedures. - Create and establish a disaster recovery plan. - Direct personnel to secure data during an incident response. - Lead countermeasures for data intrusion and manage security.
+- · Write and administer security policies and procedures. - Create and establish a disaster recovery plan. - Direct personnel to secure data during an incident response. - Lead countermeasures for data intrusion and manage security.

-COURSE TITLE COURSE NUMBER PRE-REQUISITES CREDITS SEMESTER TAKEN GRADE PROGRAM REQUIREMENTS Computer Concepts or Computer Concepts with Applications CSI 101 CSI 111 Eligibility for ENG 101 3-4 Systems Analysis and Design (spring) CSI 214 12 CSI / SEC credits 3 Principles of Management MGT 230 3 Principles of Information Security and Assurance SEC 105 CSI 101 or CSI 111 and eligibility for ENG 101 3 Information Security Assurance and Administration (spring) SEC 261 CRJ 105 or SEC 105 3 Operating System Security and Assurance SEC 263 3 Network Security and Assurance (fall) SEC 267 SEC 105 3 Management of Network Defense and Countermeasures (spring) SEC 268 SEC 267 3 Total Credits 24-25
+COURSE TITLE COURSE NUMBER PRE-REQUISITES PRE-REQUISITES CREDITS SEMESTER TAKEN GRADE PROGRAM REQUIREMENTS 24-25 Computer Concepts or Computer Concepts with Applications CSI 101 CSI 111 Eligibility for ENG 101 3-4 Systems Analysis and Design (spring) CSI 214 12 CSI / SEC credits 3 Principles of Management MGT 230 3 Principles of Information Security and Assurance SEC 105 CSI 101 or CSI 111 and eligibility for ENG 101 3 Information Security Assurance and Administration (spring) SEC 261 CRJ 105 or SEC 105 3 Operating System Security and Assurance SEC 263 3 Network Security and Assurance (fall) SEC 267 SEC 105 3 Management of Network Defense and Countermeasures (spring) SEC 268 SEC 267 3 Total Credits 24-25

-$Depending \ on \ the \ course \ selection \ 50\% \ of \ this \ program \ can \ be \ completed \ online. \ Go \ to \ www.hcc.edu/catalog \ for \ further \ information.$
+Depending on the course selection 50% of this program can be completed online.
+Go to www.hcc.edu/catalog for further information.